MatthewBoyce/Blockchain-PrivateStarRegistry/README.md

 <img src="https://github.com/MatthewBoyce/boyce-coin/blob/main/gifs/StarsByWallet.gif" />
 <br/>
 <br/>
 **Step 5:** Call the validate chain endpoint to have the program check the integrity and position of each block on the chain to see if anything has been tampered with.
+The validate chain method is also called eveytime a new block is added.
 <br/>
 <br/>
 <img src="https://github.com/MatthewBoyce/boyce-coin/blob/main/gifs/Validate%20Chain.gif" />